mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Extended-Team-Projects/Human-Centric-Robotics.md

     - "Direct Support from Arm"
 publication-date: 30-05-2025
 license:
+status:
+    - "Published"
 ---

 Reach out to Arm at [education@arm.com](mailto:education@arm.com) if you'd like to participate in this challenge.

 ## Description

+**Why this is important?**

+Arm is transitioning from traditional IP to providing platforms for the AI era, please see a recent [news post](https://newsroom.arm.com/news/new-arm-product-naming-architecture) for more details.
+This project is crucial for Arm as it showcases the versatility of Arm-based platforms in real-world applications, enhancing their relevance in the robotics sector.
+Furthermore, the insights gained from this project can inform future developments and partnerships and share future platforms related to robotics.

+**Project Summary**

 This project challenges students to design, build, and evaluate a human-centric robotic system for urban deployment using Arm-based compute platforms such as Raspberry Pi 5, NVIDIA Jetson Orin Nano, etc. The primary focus is on deploying prototypes in a controlled campus environment for applications like last-mile delivery, eldercare assistance, or smart waste collection.

 Participants will integrate real-time navigation, object manipulation, and human-interaction modules using state-of-the-art computer vision and sensor fusion frameworks.
 The second phase involves simulating or evaluating the robot’s impact on urban workflows and labor markets, including surveys or socioeconomic modeling techniques (e.g., system dynamics or agent-based simulation).